ibexa/documentation-user/docs/content_management/content_versions.md

 #### Draft conflicts

-Drafts of the same content item that originate from different sources can contain conflicting changes.
+If several drafts exist of the same content item, for example, created by different users or as a result of different processes, they can contain conflicting changes.
 Such draft conflicts can be resolved by using the [Version Compare](work_with_versions.md#compare-versions) feature.

 For more information about various operations on content versions, see [Work with versions](work_with_versions.md).

 ## Autosave

-While you edit a content item or product, [[= product_name =]] automatically saves your work as a new draft to help you preserve the progress in an event of a failure.
+While you edit a content item or product, [[= product_name =]] automatically saves your work as a new draft to help you preserve the progress in case of a failure.
 To recover your work, [disable the Focus mode](../getting_started/discover_ui.md#disable-focus-mode), go to this content item's **Versions** tab, and open the most recent draft.
 Alternatively, open the most recent draft of your work on the **Dashboard** page, **My content** area.